+where \( \gamma \) is a phenomenological temperature-depended dissipation coefficient that models the loss of energy and momentum due to interactions with the thermal bath.

+By numerically solving eq.~(\ref{eq:dGPE}) using the solitary wave at point (I) in Fig.~\ref{fig:2}~(b) as initial condition, we show in Fig.~\ref{fig:4} how values of the linear momentum along the $ y $-axis and energy of the initial condition decay, measuring them at subsequent time intervals and for two different dissipation coefficients, $ \gamma=0.8 $ and $ \gamma=0.01 $.

+An animation of the time evolution of the density and phase fields, for $ \gamma=0.01 $, is also provided in the SM: this clearly shows that the initial vortex dipole solution dynamically transit first into a density depletion and then into a rotonic excitation.
+Interestingly, throughout this dynamical transition, the energy and momentum evolve following the same trend measured for the JR solitary branch of stationary solutions, especially when $ \gamma=0.01 \ll 1 $ (the overlap between the circles and the blue line in Fig.~\ref{fig:4} is striking).
+When the dissipation parameter is larger, here $ \gamma=0.8 \sim 1 $, the full correspondence is broken, and the dynamical transition overestimates the JR solitary branch of stationary solutions.
+Understanding the effects of strong dissipation may require alternative damping models~\cite{PhysRevA.110.053302, PhysRevLett.127.101601}, and this goes beyond the scope of the present work.

 {\it Conclusions and outlook}.
-In this Letter we demonstrated the existence of the Robert-Jones travelling wave solutions in two-dimensional dipolar condensates, showing that the solution branch is formed by a vortex dipole that continuously transits into a topologically-free density dip when exceeding a critical speed.
-The JR branch strongly depends on the alignment between the solitary wave velocity and the polarisation direction.
-When they are fully aligned, the JR soliton maximum speed tends to the phonon speed, like in standard (non-dipolar) condensates, while when they are completely orthogonal the limiting speed is the one given by the roton-like excitation.
-Note that in both cases the solitary wave excitation is subsonic and does not break the superfluidity as its velocity cannot be larger than the Landau's critical speed, which depends on the polarisation direction in dipolar condensates.
-Finally, we have investigated the fate of the JR soliton moving perpendicularly to the polarisation direction: at its speed increases the solution builds a spectral peak that tends to the roton-like Bogoliubov excitation, validating the analogy of Feynman's hypothesis regarding the nature of rotons as fading vortex excitations.
-Preliminary investigations on the stability of such JR solitons, both dynamically adding small-amplitude noise and semi-analytically within the linearised Bogoliubov-de Gennes framework, have shown that these solitary waves are robust and should be within the parameter range of feasibility in state-of-the-art dipolar gas experiments~\cite{Kwon2021}.
-Open questions like how to generate such excitations, for example by moving an external potential, their scattering interaction, and the characterisation of their Landau's critical speed limit in terms of Kadomtsev-Petviashvili-like solitons \cite{PhysRevLett.116.173901} will be the scope of the next publications.
+In this Letter we demonstrated the existence of the Jones-Roberts solitary wave solutions in two-dimensional dipolar condensates, showing that the solution branch is formed by a vortex dipole that transits into a topologically-free density depletion when exceeding a critical speed.
+The properties of the Jones-Robert branch strongly depend on the alignment between the solitary wave velocity and the dipole polarisation direction.
+When these are fully aligned, the maximum soliton speed approaches the phonon velocity, as in standard (non-dipolar) condensates.
+Conversely, when the motion is perpendicular to the polarisation direction, the limiting speed is determined by the threshold for roton-like excitations.
+Our stability analyses, conducted both through direct simulations introducing small-amplitude noise and within the linearised Bogoliubov–de Gennes framework, confirm that these solitary waves are robust and should be experimentally realisable within the parameter range of state-of-the-art dipolar gas setups \cite{Kwon2021}.